 Mrs. Shotwell earned her bachelor’s degree in mathematics education before earning a master’s in educational leadership.
 She also has an educational specialist degree from USF.
 Her teaching career began at Brandon High School, where she taught math before moving on to Sickles High.
 She was also a charter faculty member at Riverview High when the school opened in 1998 before she moved to Bloomingdale High three years later to take the job of assistant principal.
 She stayed at Bloomingdale until 2012, when she was appointed principal of Eisenhower Middle School in Gibsonton.
 Mrs. Shotwell served as Eisenhower's principal for two years.
 We are proud to have Mrs. Shotwell back at Riverview as our new principal.

 Mrs. Savino earned her Bachelor's Degree in Health Education before earning her Master's Degree in Educational Leadership.
 Her teaching career began in New Jersey prior to moving to Hillsborough County.
 She was a charter faculty member of Randall Middle when the school opened in 2000.
 Mrs. Savino moved to Durant High School in 2004 where she was a science teacher, Student Intervention Specialist, and an Assistant Principal for Student Affairs.
 She remained at Durant until becoming the Assistant Principal for Curriculum at Riverview High School in April of 2014.
 Mrs. Savino oversees the Guidance Department and is responsible for the subjects and curriculum taught at Riverview High School, teacher assignments and student scheduling.
-Mrs. Savino is very excited to be a SHARK!
+Mrs. Savino is so proud to be a SHARK!

 Assistant Principal for Administration